muditbhargava66/5G-NR-Modem-Software-Development/README.md

 ## Building the Project

-To build the RAS layer and test framework, run the following command:
+To build the RAS layer, test framework, and UART driver, run the following command:
 ```
 ./tools/ras_build_script.sh
 ```

-This script will compile the RAS layer source code and generate the necessary object files and libraries.
+This script will compile the source code and generate the necessary object files and libraries.

 ## Running the Tests